waneck/HaxePlatformerGame/README.md

 This requires ant to be installed, and will build your project entirely through the command-line

-In order to compile and run this, you will need Haxe 3.3 and Unreal 4.11
+In order to compile and run this, you will need Haxe 3.3 and Unreal 4.11.
+If you're on Windows, Visual Studio 2015 is required.